bluss/bluss.github.io/_posts/2015-10-11-stuff-the-identity-function-does.markdown

 }
 {% endhighlight %}

+This is a point where Rust could improve by learning infer whether to reborrow or move the mutable references.
+Until then, we have `id`.

-## Id Makes Immutable Locals Mutable
+## id Makes Immutable Locals Mutable

 Id returns just the same thing as you pass in.
 Except it's now an rvalue, and implicitly mutable!